 NetView presents data in two formats.
-The first format is called line mode, where data is presented one line at a time.
-The second format is called full-screen mode, where data is presented using panels that display a screen of data at a time.
+In line mode, data is presented one line at a time.
+In full-screen mode, data is presented a screen at a time.
 Generally, the hardware monitor, session monitor, and status monitor use full-screen mode, while the command facility uses line mode.